Kong/docs.konghq.com/src/gateway/kong-enterprise/index.md

 ## FIPS support

 Kong Enterprise features a self-managed FIPS 140-2 gateway package, making it ideal for highly regulated industries with strict compliance and security considerations.
-FIPS compliance with this standard is typically required for working with U.S. federal government agencies and their contractors.
+Compliance with this standard is typically required for working with U.S. federal government agencies and their contractors.

 [Learn more about FIPS support &rarr;](/gateway/{{page.kong_version}}/kong-enterprise/fips-support/)